3commas-io/3commas-official-api-docs/docs/Account/README.md

 ID of the exchange account entity<br>

 <strong>name</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`string`<br>
-The name for the exchange account defined by the user<br>
+The name for the exchange account set by the user<br>

 <strong>exchange_name</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`string`<br>
 Name of this exchange account<br>